rekki/go-query/README.txt

 func (m *MemOnlyIndex) Index(docs ...Document)
     index a bunch of documents

-func (m *MemOnlyIndex) Or(field string, term string) iq.Query
-    Handy method that just ORs all analyzed terms for this field

 func (m *MemOnlyIndex) Terms(field string, term string) []iq.Query
     Generate array of queries from the tokenized term for this field, using the